OpenEvalProject/evals/manuscripts/elife-03971/v2/manuscript.md

 ## Results

-## Ribosome profiling
+### Ribosome profiling

 In order to generate the most informative conditions for characterizing eIF2-dependent mechanisms of translation regulation, it was important to minimize the transcriptional response and induce significant but not complete inhibition of translation.
 For this purpose, we chose to treat cells with sodium arsenite for a short time period and to monitor the immediate translational response.
-Sodium arsenite is a well-known potent inducer of eIF2 phosphorylation that activates EIF2AK1 (
+Sodium arsenite is a well-known potent inducer of eIF2 phosphorylation that activates EIF2AK1 (McEwen et al., 2005).
+We examined changes in the phosphorylation status of eIF2 and EIF4EBP1 during arsenite treatment to identify suitable conditions for ribosome profiling.
+The phosphorylated form of eIF2 (p-eIF2) progressively accumulates during the first 2 hr of stress (Figure 1A).
+After 0.5 hr of arsenite treatment, p-eIF2 reaches 30–40% of maximal levels of phosphorylation (Figure 1A).
+The dephosphorylation of EIF4EBP1 becomes evident 1 hr after treatment and does not revert (Figure 1A).
+We did not detect changes in phosphorylation of p70 S6 kinase and its substrate RPS6 during arsenite treatment (Figure 1A).
+A robust accumulation of ATF4 is evident 30 min after treatment.
+These results suggest that 0.5 hr post-treatment is likely to be suitable for examining eIF2 inhibition whilst minimizing possible arsenite-induced side effects.
+Furthermore, the number of ribosomes in polysome fractions was reduced by ∼4.5-fold under these conditions (Figure 1B).

 ![Figure 1.](https://cdn.elifesciences.org/articles/03971/elife-03971-fig1-v2.jpg)

 **Figure 1.:** (A) Western blotting time series analysis of several protein components of HEK293T lysates after treatment with 40 µM sodium arsenite.
 (B) Sucrose density gradient profiles of HEK293T cells untreated and treated for 30 min with sodium arsenite at 40 µM.
 (C) Distribution of raw read counts over mRNA functional regions.
 (D) Metagene analysis: short reads from all mRNAs are aligned around 5′ and 3′ ends of CDS, transcript read density (RNA) is shown using curves, ribosome density (number of footprint reads) is shown using columns corresponding to the alignment locations of the read 5′ ends.
 (E) Differential gene expression analysis.
 Scatter plots compare ribosome occupancy (top), transcript levels (middle), and translation efficiency (TE) (bottom) between treated and untreated conditions.
 To avoid error due to uORF translation the number of ribo-seq reads aligning to the CDS only was used to determine the ribosome occupancy and TE.
 The x axis represents the normalized number of reads corresponding to the experiment/condition of minimal expression (see ‘Materials and methods’).
 The threshold used to denote differentially expressed genes (Z-score of 4) is indicated in orange.
 Certain genes of interest are indicated with numbers, followed by their gene symbols.
-(F) Two heat maps displaying the fold change and Z-score for the top 22 most stress resistant and bottom 9 most stress sensitive genes, as estimated based on statistical significance of the change of their ribosome occupancy (ribo-seq Z-score).DOI: http://dx.doi.org/10.7554/eLife.03971.00310.7554/eLife.03971.004Figure 1—source data 1.DOI: http://dx.doi.org/10.7554/eLife.03971.004
+(F) Two heat maps displaying the fold change and Z-score for the top 22 most stress resistant and bottom 9 most stress sensitive genes, as estimated based on statistical significance of the change of their ribosome occupancy (ribo-seq Z-score).

 ![Figure 1—figure supplement 1.](https://cdn.elifesciences.org/articles/03971/elife-03971-fig1-figsupp1-v2.jpg)

 **Figure 1—figure supplement 1.:** (A) Reproducibility between biological replicas, from top to bottom: ribosome profiling under control conditions; ribosome profiling under arsenite induced stress; mRNA-seq fragments, non-treated; mRNA-seq fragments under stress.
-(B) Distribution of ribosome protected fragments and fragmented RNA relative to the annotated CDS depending on their length (x axis).DOI: http://dx.doi.org/10.7554/eLife.03971.005
+(B) Distribution of ribosome protected fragments and fragmented RNA relative to the annotated CDS depending on their length (x axis).

 ![Figure 1—figure supplement 2.](https://cdn.elifesciences.org/articles/03971/elife-03971-fig1-figsupp2-v2.jpg)

 **Figure 1—figure supplement 2.:** (A) The Z-score based normalization approach for the identification of differentially expressed genes.
 Z-score is used to mitigate expression variance for the genes expressed at different levels.
 (B) and (C) Left panels: correlation of Z-scores between replicas calculated for the changes in RNA levels (B) and translation efficiencies (C).
-Right panels: the most significantly regulated genes.DOI: http://dx.doi.org/10.7554/eLife.03971.006
+Right panels: the most significantly regulated genes.

 Therefore, HEK293T cells were treated with 40 µM sodium arsenite for 30 min before harvesting for ribosomal profiling which was carried out according to the Ingolia et al. protocol (Ingolia et al., 2012) with some modifications (see ‘Materials and methods’).